There are many powerful catalysts in the market: Burlington Stores Inc. (BURL) can be one of them - The Dwinnex

 Ratios:

-For a deeper understanding of Burlington Stores Inc.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 12.66 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 74.12.
-For the most recent quarter (mrq), Quick Ratio is recorded 0.60 and its Current Ratio is at 1.20.
-In the meantime, Its Debt-to-Equity ratio is 1.86 whereas as Long-Term Debt/Eq ratio is at 1.84.
+Our goal is to gain a better understanding of BURL by taking a closer look at its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 19.58 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 40.96.
+For the most recent quarter (mrq), Quick Ratio is recorded 0.40 and its Current Ratio is at 1.20.
+In the meantime, Its Debt-to-Equity ratio is 1.70 whereas as Long-Term Debt/Eq ratio is at 1.68.

 Upgrades & Downgrades